 Many are highly concerned that implementing online learning will only ensure continuity in learning to some, while education is denied to others.
 It is a valid concern, knowing the kind of condition most countries are into.
 Therefore, the success of this approach depends highly on how the agencies utilize all the available tools that will aid continuity in learning for ALL.

 Remote learning is not just about online learning.
-Taking advantage of all available tools is a good start to reach as many students as possible.
+Taking advantage of all available tools is an excellent start to reach as many students as possible.
 All of this can strengthen the future education system in a country.

 In this case, the educational agencies should do something to lessen or to avoid opening up more opportunities to increase these inequalities.
-Most importantly, the responses by the educational sector on the impact of the pandemic should not create even bigger problems and negative effects on the learning of poor children.
+Most importantly, the educational sector’s responses to the pandemic’s impact should not create even more significant problems and adverse effects on poor children’s learning.

 end of part 1